Have you ever noticed how certain people cope with life’s challenges better than others?

 It might seem that detachment is about not caring or becoming emotionally vacant.
 But the reality is that true detachment means you just put the focus back onto what matters.

-Healthy detachment allows for changes to occur because we aren’t tied to a specific outcome.
-It can also help us to accept what is with more ease and allow peace to flow into our lives.
+Healthy emotional detachment allows for changes to occur because we aren’t tied to a specific outcome.
+Practicing detachment can also help us to accept what is with more ease and allow peace to flow into our lives.

 While there are many benefits of detachment, it’s not something that is intuitive to human beings.
 As a result, we often fall into the trap of attaching too much to outcomes and causing ourselves more problems than we realize.